 Finding a Pay Per Head Shop

-This is the most crucial step of starting a pay per head sportsbook.
+This is the most crucial step in starting a pay per head sportsbook.
 If you do it wrong, all other steps you took above would be meaningless.
-Therefore, you need to be careful choosing the ideal pay per head provider.
+Therefore, you need to be careful when choosing the ideal pay per head provider.

 There are several ways of eliminating hundreds of providers to remain with your right partner.
 Here are some factors to consider:

 - The expertise of a pay per head shop

 - Pay per head fee

 - Control over your lines and ability to make your rules